originphp/website/source/docs/model/associations.md

 You can also pass an options array with any of the following keys.

 - `className` is the name of the class that you want to load.
 - `foreignKey` the foreign key in the other model.
-The default value would be the underscored name of the current model suffixed with '\_id'.
+The default value would be the underscored name of the current model suffixed with `_id`.
 - `conditions` an array of additional conditions to the join
 - `fields` an array of fields to return from the join model, by default it returns all
 - `dependent` default is `false`, if set to true when delete is called with cascade it will related records.